Ack-Ninja/digitramp.org/content/posts/get-paid-for-housekeeping.md

 ---
 author: ["Joy Doe"]
-title: "Get Paid for House Sitting: A Comprehensive Guide"
+title: "Get Paid for Housekeeping: House Sitting Guide"
-date: 2023-10-01
+date: "2023-10-05"
-description: "A detailed guide on how to make money through house sitting, covering everything from finding opportunities to excelling in the role."
+description: "A comprehensive guide on how to make money through house sitting, including tips on finding opportunities, building a strong profile, and excelling in assignments."
-summary: "Learn how to earn up to $1,500/month by house sitting with this comprehensive guide.
-Discover how to find opportunities, build a strong profile, and excel in your assignments."
+summary: "Learn how to earn up to $1,500/month by house sitting.
+This guide covers finding opportunities, building a strong profile, and excelling in your assignments."
-tags: ["house sitting", "alternative income", "side gig", "remote work"]
+tags: ["house sitting", "alternative income", "side gig", "housekeeping"]
 categories: ["Finance", "Lifestyle"]
 ShowToc: true
 TocOpen: true